achiurizo/consular/README.md

     $ terminitor create

 This will generate a 'Termfile' in the current project directory and open the file to be edited in the default text editor.
-The format of the file is still YAML as described above in the previous section.
+The format of the file is using the new Ruby DSL as described above in the previous section.
 You should *note* that the project directory is automatically the working directory for each tab so you can just say `mate .` and the project directory containing the `Termfile` will open.

 Now, when you or another developer clones a project, you could simply: